šŸ„³ Happy birthday, bull market

 In this particular bull market, a blend of doubt and skepticism, along with hope for better days, has helped stock prices overcome numerous obstacles.

 You know what Iā€™m talking about.
 Inflation, tragic humanitarian crises, bank failures, the chorus of recession calls.
-Every headline over the past few years thatā€™s made you shake your first at the clouds in the name of unprecedented times hasnā€™t killed your portfolio ā€“ only made it stronger.
+Every headline over the past few years thatā€™s made you shake your fist at the clouds in the name of unprecedented times hasnā€™t killed your portfolio ā€“ only made it stronger.

 Let me remind you how this bull began.
 In October 2022, the market was reeling after a UK policy-fueled panic swept through the global bond market.
 Inflation was 8%, and the Federal Reserve ā€“ those nerdy economic policymakers in DC ā€“ had just implemented a massive 75-basis point rate hike.
 Fed Chair Jay Powell was openly stating that he was willing to drive the economy into a crisis if it meant bringing inflation down.